 - If necessary, communicate with other paddling parties about your camping plans to avoid crowded campsites and possible conflicts; leave larger camps for larger groups.

-- After breaking camp and preparing to depart, perform a ‘perimeter patrol’ of your vacant campsite, looking for stray trash, forgotten gear, smoldering campfires, and other evidence of your visit.
+- After breaking camp and preparing to depart, perform a final ‘perimeter patrol’ of your vacant campsite, looking for stray trash, forgotten gear, smoldering campfires, and other evidence of your visit.

 - The Leave No Trace Center for Outdoor Ethics